Hawxy/OneSchema.AspNetCore/README.md

     .RequireOneSchemaJwtValidation();
 ```

-3. Generate a JWT to use in your frontend via `OneSchemaJwt.GenerateEmbedToken`.
+3. Generate a JWT to use in your frontend via `OneSchemaJwtContext`.

 ```csharp
 app.MapGet("/validation/jwt", (OneSchemaJwtContext ctx, HttpContext httpContext) =>